GoodmanFaris/GoodmanFaris/README.md

 ## 📖 Education
 - **Bachelor's Degree in Theoretical and Computational Mathematics**
   Faculty of Natural Sciences and Mathematics, Sarajevo
-  Focus: Mathematics, Computer Science, and Software Development
+  Focus: Mathematics, Computer Science, Software Development and ML/AI

 ---